×

 3. “What Goes Around… Comes Around” by Justin Timberlake

-A typical, angst-filled love song which most students will probably be able to relate to on some level.
+A typical, angst-filled love song that most students will probably be able to relate to on some level.

 “What Goes Around… Comes Around” is a song with many examples of direct speech.
 As a result, this will make your students work extra hard to identify the true examples of reported speech.